cds-hooks/docs/docs/specification/current.md

 * JSON elements SHALL NOT be null, unless otherwise specified.
 * JSON elements SHALL NOT be empty, unless otherwise specified (e.g. to indicate [no guidance with an empty array of cards](#http-response) in the CDS Hooks response).

 If a JSON attribute is defined as OPTIONAL, and does not have a value, implementers MUST omit it.
-For instance, OPTIONAL JSON string and array attributes must be omitted rather than having a null or empty value.
+For instance, OPTIONAL JSON string and array attributes are omitted rather than having a null or empty value.

 Unless otherwise specified, JSON attribute values SHALL NOT be null or empty, so `null`, `""`, `[]`, or `{}` are prohibited.
 If a JSON attribute is defined with as OPTIONAL, and does not have a value, implementers SHALL omit it.